 How to foil art prints – DIY Tutorial.
 A simple step-by-step tutorial to show you how to elevate your art prints by adding foil.
-Plus you’ll be able to get the Dream Big inspirational print FREE at the end of this post!
+Plus, you’ll be able to get the Dream Big inspirational print I’m using on the tutorial FREE!

-This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission, but it won’t cost you a penny more)!
+Quick note: This post contains some affiliate links for your convenience (which means if you purchase after clicking a link I will earn a small commission, but it won’t cost you a penny more)!
 Read my full disclosure policy here.

 - Cardstock.
+This is the smoothest and best cardstock I’ve found for foil prints, so I highly recommend this one.
 I’m using white cardstock for this tutorial, but you can use any color you’d like.